What Does it Take to Be a Switchboard Operator?

 Below are examples of industries where Switchboard Operators work:

-Those interested in being a Switchboard Operator may also be interested in:
+Those thinking about becoming a Switchboard Operator might also be interested in the following careers:

 References: